evdama/is-it-check/README.md

 // some examples
 is.ipv4('198.12.3.142')  // true
 is.array(['foo', 'bar', 'baz'])  // true
-is.android()  // true if current device has Android OS is.creditCard(378282246310005)  // true
-is.not.creditCard(378282246310005)  // false
+is.android()  // true if device has Android OS is.offline()  // true if desktop or mobile is offline is.creditCard(378282246310005)  // true is.not.creditCard(378282246310005)  // false
 is.palindrome('abba')  // true